 Any extra effort on top of what’s expected may go farther than you think.

-3 workplace looks to dress for the job you want:
+4 workplace outfits to help you dress for the job you want:

 SG Says: At the end of the day, everything you do at work affects others’ perceptions of you, including those in the job you want.
 So how badly do you want to do well?
 Sure, you could show up early, stay late, and work weekends….or you could start by wearing chinos when you’d rather be in cut-offs.

 Your willingness to sacrifice—be it your free time or your casual attire—is telling.
 No, clothes don’t make the man, but they do help tell his story.